 Debt collectors’ use of autodialers has become extremely common.
 However, when not done in compliance with the TCPA and FCCPA, liability can quickly add up for an individual claim or even spark a class-action lawsuit.

-Passed in 1991, the Telephone Consumer Protection Act was originally enacted to protect consumers from telemarketing calls and so-called junk faxes, which the bill’s sponsor called “the scourge of modern civilization.”
-The opposition to automated calls centered around four areas.
-First, Congress recognized that telemarketing calls were annoying, that opposition to these calls was widespread, and that telemarketers were perceived as “unethical and unscrupulous.”
+unethical and unscrupulous.5 5 H.R.
+Rep. No. 102-317, at 8–9 (1991).
 Second, Congress recognized that the telemarketer using an autodialer might tie up phone lines for both business and emergency purposes.
 A consumer unable to use his or her telephone line might thus be unable to make an emergency call.6 6 137 Cong.
 Rec.
 S9840-02, 1991 WL 126847.
 Third, Congress was concerned that a consumer would have to bear the financial cost of an unsolicited fax or telephone call advertisement.
 Lastly, Congress wished to protect consumers’ right to privacy in the home.7 7 S. Rep. No. 102-178, at 1–2 (1991).

 The TCPA was never intended to regulate debt collectors seeking to contact customers to recover legitimate debts.
 However, as explained below, the TCPA’s restrictions on autodialed calls are so broad that debt collectors face liability for otherwise legal calls attempting to reach debtors.
 In addition, on July 10, 2015, the Federal Communication Commission (FCC) released new rules that clarified the liability these debt collectors face.